juspay/omnix/doc/src/om/health.md

 ### Adding devShell check {#devshell}

 > [!WARNING]
-> This section needs to finalized for omnix.
+> This section needs to be finalized for omnix.
 See [here](https://github.com/srid/haskell-template/pull/139/files) for the up-to-date proof of concept.

 You can automatically run `om health` whenever your Nix dev shell starts.
 To do this, import the flake module in your flake and use it in your devShell: